bseddon/xml-signer/README.md

 ```

+@sangar82 has been able to use the [EU commission XAdES demo site](https://ec.europa.eu/cefdigital/DSS/webapp-demo/validation) to confirm the signature created reaches the [LTA level](https://github.com/bseddon/xml-signer/issues/7#issuecomment-946998079).

 ## Limitations

 There are 140+ different elements defined by XAdES.
 Although support exists to create every one, the level of testing for each is not the same.
 This is particularly true of those in the &lt;UnsignedProperties> area.